Should you pay an annual fee for a small business cash back credit card?

 When deciding if it’s worth it to pay an annual fee for a small business credit card, those that offer cash back rewards present the most simple decision.
 For example, Capital One offers its no-fee Spark Cash Select small business credit card that features unlimited 1.5% cash back on all purchases.
 Capital One also offers the Spark Cash card with 2% cash back and a $95 annual fee that’s waived the first year.

-During the first year of card membership, you’d clearly come out ahead by using the Spark Cash card, as it’s annual fee is waived.
+During the first year of card membership, you’d clearly come out ahead by using the Spark Cash card, as its annual fee is waived.
 But in year two, how much would you have to spend to justify the $95 annual fee?
-You would have to use the card to spend $4,750 to earn $95 in cash back, but that’s not really the breakeven points between the two products.
+You would have to use the card to spend $4,750 to earn $95 in cash back, but that’s not really the breakeven point between the two products.

 Instead, you need to compare how much cash back you would earn from the no-fee Spark Cash Select versus the $95 Spark Cash.
 That same $4,750 in spending would result in $71.25 in cash back from the Spark Cash Select, so you’re actually only earning an additional $23.75 by choosing the Spark Cash card, which isn’t enough to justify the $95 annual fee.